jazzband/django-constance/README.rst

   This will add the config instance to the context of any template rendered with a ``RequestContext``.

-  Then, in you template you can refer to the config values just as any other variable, e.g.::
+  Then, in your template you can refer to the config values just as any other variable, e.g.::

     <h1>Welcome on {% config.SITE_NAME %}</h1>